A Penny Saved is a Penny Earned: 10 Easy Ways to Save on Business Expenses

 This is not intended to be an exhaustive list, but rather an easy place to start looking for the low hanging fruit.
 Depending on the specific business that you are in, there are likely many more opportunities to cut costs.
 Leave no stone unturned.

-Have a question for Kenneth?
-Ask or leave a comment below!
+Have a question for Kenneth or want to leave a comment?
+Click here.